brodieaustin/poisoned-well-novel/poisoned-well.md

 "And how far would two bottles get us?"
 Quill asked.

-"To the other side, but I know traveller's minds.
+"To the other side, but I know traveler's minds.
 It's never just back and forth, is it.
 It's that and then some.
 'Well why not take me to the portage' they say.
 Or, 'But Castle Wray is not much further.'
 You know how it is."

 "Yes, we do.
 And how to get us within two days of Corton."